 qualitatively, for presence/absence of fetal tissue

-A bilobed placenta also referred as bipartite placenta, is a variation in placental morphology and refers to a placenta separated into two near equal-sized lobes.
+A bilobed placenta also referred to as bipartite placenta, is a variation in placental morphology and refers to a placenta separated into two near equal-sized lobes.
 If more than two lobes are present, it is termed a trilobed, four-lobed and so on.
-If the second lobe is smaller than the main lobe (...
+If the second lobe is smaller than the main lob...

 The binocular distance (BOD) is a measurement between the two lateral (outer) canthi of each eye.
 It is sometimes used as a accessory fetal biometric parameter where it is often documented on both 2nd trimester anatomy scans on axial brain scans.
 The largest diameter of the orbit should be used ...